cr-o/BRO-project/README.md

-playground to get this [boid code](https://github.com/EncodedWorlds/Boids) to work in ue5, plus more
+team project for code coven

+uses this [boid code](https://github.com/EncodedWorlds/Boids) as a basis for butterfly movement